 MP for Stoke-on-Trent South

-Dr Allison Gardner is the Labour (Co-op) MP for Stoke-on-Trent South, elected in 2024.
-She serves on the Science, Innovation and Technology Committee and on two policy-specific committees: the Cyber Security and Resilience (Network and Information Systems) Bill committee, and the Bus Services (No. 2) Bill [HL] committee.
-The data does not provide details of her career before entering Parliament.
+Dr Allison Gardner is the Labour (Co-op) MP for Stoke-on-Trent South, first elected in 2024.
+She serves on the Science, Innovation and Technology Committee and sits on committees for the Cyber Security and Resilience (Network and Information Systems) Bill and the Bus Services (No. 2) Bill.
+The available data does not provide details of her career background prior to Parliament.

-Her voting record shows very high party loyalty (99%) but low attendance (16%).
-She generally supports workers’ rights protections and trade union powers, and she backs renter protections.
-She tends to vote against harsher prison sentencing and against bus services regulation, and she has often opposed transgender rights; climate measures show a mix of votes.
+Her voting pattern shows very high party loyalty (99%) but low attendance (17%), with four rebel votes.
+She generally supports workers’ rights protections and trade union powers, protest rights, mental health services, VAT changes and renter protections, while she tends to vote against harsher prison sentencing and against transgender rights.
+On Universal Credit and bus services regulation, her votes are mixed.

 Generated 21 February 2026